finddx/FINDCov19TrackerData/manual/README.md

 Manual intervention can be done using both the [need-manual-processing](https://github.com/finddx/FINDCov19TrackerData/tree/master/manual/need-processing) and [processed-manually](https://github.com/finddx/FINDCov19TrackerData/tree/master/manual/processed) files.
 This data will then be merged with the automated data in the [merged/](https://github.com/finddx/FINDCov19TrackerData/tree/master/automated/merged) folder.

 Every day, after the first workflow run in the morning, a `YYYY-MM-DD-need-manual-processing.csv` file is created.
 This file contains all the countries for which manual intervention is needed and is located in the [manual/need_processing](https://github.com/finddx/FINDCov19TrackerData/tree/master/manual/need-processing) folder.
+However, this file is modified after the second run in the evening.
+Therefore the manual processing is usually done with the file of the previous day.

 ### Steps to follow to update manual countries